jcoeman/jcoeman/README.md

-My name is Josh and I studied statistics and pure math at Berkeley.
+My name is Josh, I am interested in applications of finance, statistics, and computer science in the insurance and risk management industry.
 My expertise is in the following areas:

 - Actuarial science and data science techniques
 - Data analysis and data visualization